Frequently Asked Questions

 In the database, we have all of the schema objects such as tables, packages, users etc.

-On the compute node we have five framework components:
+On the compute node we have four framework components:

 - DbTwig – this is a Node-JS / Express based middle-tier application that handles the protocol transformation between HTTP and SQL